 - NOTE!
 Google Play Services is updated quite often.
 Without upgrading your device will get notifications about a need to upgrade Google Play Service

 - Install Google Play Games.
 Similar to Play Services, and especially if your company is developing a mobile game.
 Absolutely must to have:

 - This is required if – for example – you are testing games or your app depends on it.

 - Open Google Play Store, search “Google Play Games” and install it.

-- Disable security checks for installing applications through USB connection.
+- Disable security checks for installing applications through a USB connection.
 Android is not like Apple and one of its greatness is that apps CAN be installed from various locations, by various developers and sources, without confirming everything.
-My take, I think Apple will shy away this sort of features in time, as it can really make this tedious for mobile devops:
+My take, I think Apple will shy away from this sort of features in time, as it can really make this tedious for mobile DevOps: